 204(l) request that their cases go forward even if the I-130 hadn't yet been approved by USCIS (was "pending").
 The immigrants would need to show that they were residing in the United States at the time of the death, and continue to do so (though a brief trip won't destroy eligibility).

 In order to avoid having to meet the requirements for reinstatement, it might help the immigrant to have more than one petitioner file an I-130 petition on their behalf.
 For instance, both U.S. citizen parents can petition for their child.
 This provides a backup petition in case of a petitioner's death.
+There is no legal barrier to having more than one petition filed for the same foreign national.

-Perhaps you have already hired an immigration attorney, in which case that person could assist with the consequences of any changes in the case, such as a petitioner's death.
+Perhaps you have already hired an immigration attorney, in which case that attorney could assist with the consequences of any changes in the case, such as a petitioner's death.
 If not, this sad complication would be a good reason to bring in an expert attorney, to evaluate the situation, assist with the paperwork, and draft any legal arguments that would help get the case approved.

 Need a lawyer?
 Start here.